opensourcedesign/opensourcedesign.github.io/contribute.md

 ---

-All the other repositories are experimental and undecided exactly what to best do.
+All the other Github repositories are experimental and undecided exactly what to best do.
 Among those are:

 - [logos](https://github.com/opensourcedesign/logos) -
 - [fonts](https://github.com/opensourcedesign/fonts)